alexzhangs/aws-cfn-vpn/README.md

     The most convinient method is to use AWS ACM service, the service is free, there's no charge for the certificates.

+## TODO

+* Enable HTTPS for SSM web console by using AWS ACM(Amazon Certificate Manager) service.

 ## Troubleshooting